Implementing an agentic AI security structure in the UK

 Design decisions

-• Adopt least privilege by default.
-Tokens must be scoped tightly and have short lifetimes.
+• Use least privilege by default.
+Tokens should be tightly scoped and short-lived.

-• Keep agent state immutable where possible.
-Immutable snapshots simplify forensics.
+• Keep agent state immutable where you can.
+Immutable snapshots make forensics easier.

-• Force all outbound traffic through an egress control point.
-That lets you apply allow-lists and logging.
+• Send all outbound traffic through an egress control point.
+That gives you allow-lists and logging.

 Controls, governance and operational hardening for UK enterprises

-Defend the entire lifecycle.
+Defend the full lifecycle.
 That means design-time constraints, runtime controls, and post-incident investigation.
-Put governance frameworks in place that bind technical controls to roles and audits.
+Put governance in place that ties technical controls to roles and audits.

 Technical controls